Robinlovelace/open-gat/README.md

 4)  evaluation
 5)  implementation of solutions

-Each of these stages, illustrated in Figure @ref(fig:schematic), has geographic components.
-The 3<sup>rd</sup> stage, can refer to at least three distinct processes: the ‘four stage’ transport model (left box);
+Each of these stages, illustrated in Figure
+<a href="#fig:schematic">1</a>, has geographic components.
+The
+3<sup>rd</sup> stage, can refer to at least three distinct processes: the ‘four stage’ transport model (left box); statistical modelling (central box) or geographic analysis and modelling (right box, Figure
-statistical modelling (central box) or geographic analysis and modelling (right box, Figure @ref(fig:schematic)).
-The wider point is that geographic techniques can supplement and in some cases replace traditional modelling, and the classic four stage transport model.
+<a href="#fig:schematic">1</a>).
+The wider point is that geographic
+techniques can supplement and in some cases replace traditional modelling, and the classic four stage transport model.
 Many of the inputs (datasets with geographic coordinates) and outputs (maps and geographically specific recommendations) shown in Figure
-@ref(fig:schematic) are spatial, suggesting the importance of geographic tools throughout the transport planning process.
+<a href="#fig:schematic">1</a> are spatial, suggesting the importance of
+geographic tools throughout the transport planning process.

 <div class="figure">